onyxhealth/oauth2org/README.md

     python manage.py create_super_user_from_envars

+Create default Groups.

+    python manage.py create_default_groups

+(Please note that in order for users to register apps, they need to be added to the developer group.
+This may be accomplished in the admin or programatically.

-Create a Sample Application (So the test Client application  will work as expected.)
+Create the sampe `TestApp` application, so the test Client application  will work as expected.)

     python manage.py create_test_application